 Prognosis for Patients with Chronic Renal Failure

 CRF is often insidious in its onset and progression.
-The rate of progression is variable but usually renal function steadily declines resulting in end-stage renal disease (ESRD).
+The rate of progression is variable but usually kidney function steadily declines resulting in end-stage renal disease (ESRD).